 Another easy way to increase your iMac’s speed is to upgrade your RAM.
 RAM, or random access memory, provides “space” for your programs to operate.
 Your computer stores instructions and data in RAM while powered on— and deletes everything stored in RAM once you turn off the computer.
-We recommend at least 4GB of RAM, but some users can see performance benefits from using 12 or 16 GB of RAM.
-People who do a lot of photo or video editing are more likely to see increased performance with more RAM.
+Learn more about RAM with our article on Mac RAM and storage.

 3. Edit your start up items

-Your computer starts up a list of apps—startup apps—every time you launch.
+Your computer starts up certain apps every time you launch.
 You want this list to be as small as possible.
 The less work your computer has to do when it starts up, the faster it launches.
-Furthermore, unused startup apps slow your computer.

 4. Carry out soft resets (SMC & PRAM)

 Try carrying out a couple of soft resets: the SMC (System Management Controller) reset and the PRAM reset.
 These should help speed up your computer.

 The SMC in your iMac is a very important controller.
 It manages functions such as thermal monitoring, power button response, startup of hard drive spin down cycles, and returning to sleep mode.
 Your SMC getting out of sync can make your iMac slow, leading to several performance issues.

 Thankfully, the reset is pretty quick and easy!